 What if I don’t believe in the Trinity?

-That’s OK.
+That’s okay.
 Our members have varying views of the Trinity, the Divinity of Jesus, the existence of heaven and hell and many other “doctrinal” issues.
 We are a non-creedal congregation, believing that creeds are “testaments of faith” not “tests of faith.
 It’s more important that we discern how to answer Jesus call to “follow me” than it is to believe the right dogma.

 Can I take Communion?